sathwikkes/sathwikkes/README.md

   constructor() {
     this.name = "Sathwik Kesappragada"
     this.about = ABOUT
-    this.email = "sathwik.kesappragada97@@gmail.com"
+    this.email = "sathwik.kesappragada97@gmail.com"
     this.userName = "sathwikkes"
-    this.dayOfBirthTimestamp = 870924739
+    this.dayOfBirthTimestamp = 870919666
-    this.location = "Rajahmundry, Andra Pradhesh, India"
+    this.location = "Rajahmundry, Andhra Pradesh, India"
   }

   workExperience() {